Welcome to Artisan POS QuickBooks Interface

 Store Credit Account: Again, almost the same thing as Gift Certificates and Customer Deposits.
 This is the holding account for Store Credits and this money is used as a payment for a sale.
 This another Other Current Liability account in QuickBooks.
 This isn’t considered a sale and no sales tax is due.

 Tips (Gratuity) Account: Here we have yet another type of holding account.
 This one holds the money collected for tips for your employees (which you could be considered one of).
 When you write payroll checks or disperse these funds to your staff, then this Other Current Liability account should be deducted in QuickBooks.
 It is your responsibility to make sure you use this account in QuickBooks when you disperse those funds.

-Inventory Adjustment Accounts: This is a big account and we suggest you split this one up into the 5 sub-accounts shown below.
-Basically any time you change your inventory value that isn’t part of receiving or selling, then it is an adjustment.
-Adjustments are very importing because they are expenses and each of these should be Expense Accounts in QuickBooks.
+Inventory Adjustment Accounts: This is a big account, and we suggest you split this one up into the 5 sub-accounts shown below.
+Basically, any time you change your inventory value that isn’t part of receiving or selling, then it is an adjustment.
+Adjustments are very important because they are expenses, and each of these should be Expense Accounts in QuickBooks.
 Often these adjustments are associated with adjustment types in Artisan.

 Shrinkage Account: Technically this is inventory that has been lost or stolen, but during a physical inventory any shortages are classified in this category.
 If you know that you failed to enter in a Donation for example, you should enter this transaction in before performing a physical inventory.

 Destroyed Inventory Account: Anytime something is broken or damaged beyond the ability to sell it at a discount, then it is an expense if the damage is not the responsibility of the vendor.
 If you are returning defective merchandise, use Return to Vendor instead.